Endurance

 “The high-energy production…challenges the boundaries of traditional theatre.”
 Daniel Bourchier, Northern Territory News

 “Mesmerizing… emotional engaging….
 It seemed like everyone belonged including the audience.
-The creators of Endurance know this community connected through an inescapable, shared experience.
+The creators of Endurance know this community is connected through an inescapable, shared experience.
 In knowing their community so well, Tracks Dance continually adds to the unique cultural heart of the Northern Territory.”
 Caroline Reid, Lowdown

 Audience Response